gonzalezdimitriy/PC-Build-Tutorial/README.md

-# <h1>Active Directory Home Lab</h1>
+<h1>JActive Directory Home Lab</h1>

 <h2>Description</h2>
-In the lab we're going to walk through how to create an Active Directory home lab Environment using Oracle Virtual Box.
-Configuring and running this lab helped develop my understanding of how active directory and windows networking works, I hope it can do the same for you!!
+In this lab I'm going to walk through how to create an Active Directory home lab Environment using Oracle Virtual Box.
+Configuring and running this lab helped to develop my understanding on how active directory and windows netoworking works, and I hope it can do the same for you !
 <br />